-Francois and Pascaline Plouzeau maintain an immaculate vineyard near the fascinating village of Richelieu which lies south of Tours quite close to the Chinon region.
+François and Pascaline Plouzeau maintain an immaculate vineyard near the fascinating village of Richelieu which lies south of Tours quite close to the Chinon region.

-Here they implement strict biodynamic vineyard practices which are certified by Ecocert.
+Here they implement strict biodynamic vineyard practices which are certified by Ecocert and Biodyvin.
 A feature of their lovely wines is the wonderful set of labels produced by local artists that reflect the naming of the wine.
 So the racy Cendrillon white, as the name suggests, has a Cinderella theme.
 Tasmanians will note a Samek-like whimsy in some of the paintings.

 All the wines produced here are certified organic by Ecocert and biodynamic by Biodyvin.

-Domaine de la Garrelière Touraine Cendrillon 2017
+Domaine de la Garrelière Touraine Cendrillon 2022

 When we were doing the research about this wine and the origins of the name, we were surprised to find that the story has been around since ancient Greek times with a similar story written by Strabo in 7BC.

 His version was called Cendrillon, the French name for Cinderella.

-This wine is made from the best Sauvignon Blanc grapes from the biodynamic vineyards that surround the cellar on the hill outside the village of Richelieu.
-Just 30% of the Sauvignon Blanc spent some time in old oak barrels to provide additional complexity.
+This wine is made from the best Sauvignon Blanc grapes from the 40+ year old biodynamic vineyards (2.5 hectares) that surround the cellar on the hill outside the village of Richelieu.
+The wines was directly pressed very slowly over about 3 hours.

 This is a fascinating wine for us.
 The first couple of sips mark it as an interesting wine but, gradually, it opens up in the glass to reveal citrus notes and a fine line of minerality as well as a complexity that belies its price.
+13.5% ABV.

-Domaine de la Garrelière Vin de France Gamay Sans Tra La La 2018
+Domaine de la Garrelière Vin de France Gamay Sans Tra La La 2022

 It is fresh, lively, full of flavour and, above all, delicious.
 Good for drinking anytime, anywhere.